ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 Legacy L3 BLAS
 ^^^^^^^^^^^^^^

 Below is a code snippet from NETLIB for legacy L3 BLAS dgemm.
-It has both argument checking and quick-return-success.
+It has both argument checking and quick-return-success:

 .. code-block::